andrewrgarcia/andrewrgarcia/README.md

 ---

 ML engineer who builds, ships, and figures things out.
-I've done forecasting for Peru's Central Bank, taught CS at the university level, and have a paper on high-dimensional variable selection under review.
+I've done forecasting for Peru's Central Bank and taught CS at the university level.
 The tools below came out of that work.

 ---